KetanKeshav/Certificate-Generator-cum-Mailing/README.md

 3. img.save(r"C:\Users\ketan\Desktop\emailcertificate\\"+fname+".pdf", "PDF", resolution=100.0)

-# Run the program

-# Enter Path of Excel File
+# Run, enter Path of Excel File
 Better if all the files are part of the same folder

 # Please Enter to Exit